rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/ViewEncapsulation-Basics.md

     1. There is no shadow DOM.
     2. Style is not scoped to the component.

 **As you run the application, you will find h1 style has applied to both components, even though we only set style the in AppComponent.
-This happened because in AppComponent we have set the encapsulation property to ViewEncapsulation.None.**
+This happened because in AppComponent we have set the encapsulation property to ViewEncapsulation.None.
+ViewEncapsulation.None bubbles up to the whole application, so if you are going with this solution is may be a good idea to wrap your CSS with a wrapper class.**

 ```js
 @Component({